Published online Mar 21, 2019. doi: 10.3748/wjg.v25.i11.1421

 Published online: March 21, 2019

-To evaluate the efficacy and safety of a novel rectocele repair combining Khubchandani’s procedure with stapled posterior rectal wall resection.
+In this study, we evaluated the efficacy and safety of a novel rectocele repair which combined Khubchandani’s procedure with stapled posterior rectal wall resection.
 The results of the study will guide the treatment for rectocele in future.